jupyterlite/xeus-python-kernel/docs/index.md

 - interactive widgets (ipywidgets, ipyleaflet, bqplot, ipycanvas `etc`)
 - JupyterLite custom file-system mounting

-How does it compare with JupyterLite's `Pyolite`?
+How does it compare to the [Pyodide kernel](https://github.com/jupyterlite/pyodide-kernel) for JupyterLite?

 - `from time import sleep` works!
 - starts faster!